Rana Municipality: Coat of arms

 The coat of arms was granted on 5 March 1965.
 The official blazon is "Per bend sinister vert and Or" (Venstre skrådelt av grønt og gull).
 This means the arms have a field (background) that is divided by a diagonal line from the lower left to the upper right.
 The field that is below the line has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The field that is above the line has a tincture of green.
 The arms symbolize the forests (upper part/green) and the minerals (lower part/gold), as there many minerals can be found in the area, especially iron ore.
-The arms were originally granted to the municipality of Mo on 29 April 1960 until that municipality was dissolved in 1 January 1964 when it became part of the new municipality of Rana.
+The arms were originally granted to the municipality of Mo on 29 April 1960 until that municipality was dissolved on 1 January 1964 when it became part of the new municipality of Rana.
 The arms were designed by Gunnar Alm.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Rana.
+The Church of Norway has six parishes (sokn) within Rana Municipality.
 It is part of the Indre Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

-The municipality is located just south of the Arctic circle, on the southern side of the Saltfjellet mountains with the Svartisen glacier, Norway's second largest glacier.
-Some of the large mountains in Rana include Bolna and Nasa.
+The municipality is located just south of the Arctic Circle, on the southern side of the Saltfjellet mountains with the Svartisen glacier, Norway's second largest glacier.
+The highest point in the municipality is the 1589.26 m tall mountain Snøtinden.
+Some of the other large mountains in Rana include Bolna and Nasa.
 Mo is so close to the Arctic Circle that parts of the sun is continuously over the horizon (Midnight sun) from early June to early July, and there is no darkness from mid-May to the beginning of August.
 But there is no true polar night in December.
 The Saltfjellet–Svartisen National Park is partly located in Rana.
 There are many valleys such as the Dunderland Valley and Grønnfjelldal.

 The majority of the population in the municipality lives in Mo i Rana, where the Ranelva (river) meets the Ranfjorden.
 North of Mo i Rana, the European route E6 highway passes through the suburb of Selfors.
 In western Rana, the population centers around the Sjona fjord.

 Rana and Saltfjellet are famous for their numerous caves due to the limestone rock.
+Some of the caves include Grønnligrotta, Setergrotta, and Pluragrotta.
 There are several nature reserves in the municipality, such as Alterhaug with several warmer-climate plants grow including the elm.
 Engasjyen, the estuary of the Rana river, has a rich bird life in the spring.
 Blakkådalen has old growth spruce forests.
 Fisktjørna, has a largely undisturbed mixed old growth forest with unusually rich plant life due to the extremely lime-rich soil.